Daisuke-regaeY/Transit-Master_Frontend_FOSSHACK25/README.md

 # Transit-Master_Frontend_FOSSHACK25
-ATS527 &amp; theinfinox did it.
+@ATS527 &amp; @theinfinox did it.
 We tried supporting.
 Hope they will get happy.